 Individual artists are always welcome to submit work to our annual Calderdale Open Art Exhibition.

 We assess all exhibition proposals at our quarterly Programming Meetings and are usually planning one year in advance.

 Please see our current criteria below for consideration in your proposal, which is also on the Exhibition Proposal Form.

-- For a Word version of the Proposal Form or any questions please email firstname.lastname@example.org
+- For an editable version of the Proposal Form or any questions please email firstname.lastname@example.org

 Please print and submit your proposal form with images of examples of the work or previous exhibitions and any other related information by post to Exhibitions Officer, Bankfield Museum, Boothtown Road, Halifax, HX3 6HG.
 Please enclose a self addressed envelope if you would like your documents to be returned.